Pistis

 What Does Sola Fide Mean?

 Sola fide is Latin for "faith alone."
-It is one of the five solas of the Protestant Reformation — the core convictions that Luther and the reformers articulated against the medieval Catholic system: sola scriptura (Scripture alone), sola gratia (grace alone), sola fide (faith alone), solus Christus (Christ alone), soli Deo gloria (to God alone be glory).
+It is one of the five solas associated with the Protestant Reformation — the core convictions that Luther and the reformers articulated against the medieval Catholic system: sola scriptura (Scripture alone), sola gratia (grace alone), sola fide (faith alone), solus Christus (Christ alone), soli Deo gloria (to God alone be glory).

 The doctrine of sola fide asserts that a person is justified before God — declared righteous, accepted, forgiven — by faith alone, and not by any works or merit of their own.
 Paul's letter to the Romans is the primary text: "For we hold that one is justified by faith apart from works of the law" (Romans 3:28).
 And in Ephesians: "For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast" (Ephesians 2:8–9).